-Knowing that awareness, earlier detection and improved treatments will save lives, ABOH has created three program vehicles for carrying out its mission.
-Our programs will lead to:
+Knowing that earlier detection and improved treatments will save lives, ABOH has created three program vehicles for carrying out its mission.
+Our programs lead to:

-- Increased outreach, especially in low income communities where lung cancer is most prevalent; and
+- Increased awareness and education to reduce late stage diagnoses, especially in low income communities where lung cancer is most prevalent; and

 Thank you Busy Boy Productions